-The RTA has a working cash note agreement with a limit of \$80 million to provide cash flow needs.
+The RTA had a working cash note agreement with a limit of \$80 million to provide cash flow needs.
 Draws under the agreement bear short-term interest at a variable rate benchmarked to one-month LIBOR.
-The agreement expires August 2009.
-The outstanding balance at December 31, 2008 is \$56 million at an interest rate of 1.90%.
+The agreement expired August 2009.
+The outstanding balance at December 31, 2008 was \$56 million.
+In January 2009, the RTA borrowed \$24 million under the terms of the working cash note agreement.
+In June 2009, the RTA paid the entire \$80 million outstanding balance.
+The outstanding balance at December 31, 2009 was \$0.